oracle/json-in-db/MongoExamples/DynamoDB/README.md

 This feature allows you to export tables to line-delimited JSON files in S3.
 The export files contain a line with a JSON object for each row in the table.
-DynamoDB has some data types which are not in standard JSON so it adds "annotation objects" to the exported data that describe the type of the value.
+DynamoDB has data types which are not in standard JSON so it adds "annotation objects" to the exported data that describe the type of the value.
 For example, an object representing a person in standard JSON might look as follows: